Category: Transient Plane Source

 Keywords: composites, differential scanning calorimeter, Differential scanning calorimeter (DSC), DSC, ESEM, Field Emission Scanning Electron Microscope, Field Emission Scanning Electron Microscope (ESEM), Fourier-Transform Infrared Spectroscopy, Fourier-Transform Infrared Spectroscopy (FT-IR), FT-IR, graphite, pcms, phase change materials, Thermal Conductivity, Thermal Diffusivity, thermal energy storage

 Abstract: Composite phase change materials were prepared using stearic acid, coffee grounds, and graphite.
 The coffee grounds were used as a supporting material for the stearic acid, and the graphite was added in an effort to enhance the thermal conductivity of the composite.
-The composites were characterized by SEM and FT-IR, the thermal conductivity was determined by the Hot Disk method, the phase change temperature and latent heat were determined by differential scanning calorimetry.
+The composites were characterized by SEM and FT-IR, the thermal conductivity was determined by the phase change temperature and latent heat were determined by differential scanning calorimetry.
 The addition of the graphite enhanced the thermal conductivity by 53% in comparison to stearic acid/coffee grounds.

 Reference: Submitted to: ACMA2014